kgen-protocol/platform-protocol-api-docs/docs/Loyalty Protocol V1/Tech integration/rewardable-events.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Rewardable Events
+# Rewardable Events Endpoints

 Game developers can utilize dedicated APIs to effortlessly register, update, and delete rewardable events in their games.
 These integrations offer precise control over the reward system, enabling developers to adapt and enhance the gaming experience, keeping players engaged and motivated through dynamic challenges and rewards.